How to become a carpenter in the UK - CCCG

 How much does a carpenter earn?

-Newly qualified carpenters can expect to start on a junior carpenter salary of around £17,000 to £20,000.
+Newly qualified carpenters can expect to start on a Junior carpenter salary of around £17,000 to £20,000.
 Carpenters with experience can earn between £20,000 and £30,000.
 Senior carpenters or master carpenters can command higher salaries which can range from £30,000 to £45,000.

 How to become a carpenter in the UK